nnqq/vk-subs-activity/README.md

 comments.valueOfLikesFromOthers | `number` | 5 | Number of points user receive if someone likes his comment
 comments.ignoreAdmins | `boolean` | true | Admins comments will not affect in rating

-#### .startAutoUpdate(settings)
+#### .startAutoUpdate(settings, cb)

 Starts rating auto update in selected interval.
-Clears rating list before each iteration to prevent double data rewriting
+Clears rating list before each iteration to prevent double data rewriting.
+Optionally, you can pass a function as second argument, and it will executes every time when subs-activity-list is updated

 ##### Default config